 Heat Safety & Air Quality

-Two children wearing life jackets in a pool
+Two children wearing life jackets in an outdoor pool

 Although warm and sunny weather is a treat, hot temperatures come with certain risks.
 The City of Richmond encourages everyone to be safe in the heat and stay informed about heat-related health risks.
 Remember: Everyone is at risk for heat-related illnesses.